ltgcgo/docs/src/octavia/support/screen.md

 ### Additional notes
 1. Planned feature, not yet implemented.
 2. Octavia NS5R can render voice names with at most 12 characters under certain conditions.
-3. Except for Octavia MU and Octavia PSR, the intensity of pixel blur is customizable.
+3. Except for Octavia MU, Octavia PSR and Octavia MU15, the intensity of pixel blur is customizable.